This post may contain affiliate links. Read the full disclosure here.

 Nightmare.

-Some plants just droop so dramatically (Oxalis and Marble Queen pothos, I’m looking at you two) that I feel bad leaving them.
+Some plants just droop so dramatically (Oxalis, peace lily, and Marble Queen pothos, I’m looking at you two) that I feel bad leaving them.

 Reduce pests